A groundbreaking way to help Bristol’s young homeless

 We’re giving young people, aged 16-23, the opportunity to study construction at the SGS Filton campus.
 They’ve already started a 3-month pre-apprenticeship programme where they’re learning the basics of construction in the classroom, whilst going out to the properties to carry out the work.
 The course will equip them with the knowledge they need to move to a full-time apprenticeship with a construction company.

 At the moment, they’re living in supported housing, supervised and helped by 1625ip, to give them the life skills they’ll need to navigate the world of employment.

 South Bristol property ready to be refurbished.

-In the meantime, Bristol City Council has provided two semi-derelict properties at peppercorn rent for the project.
-The apprentices will practise their new skills by renovating and refurbishing these neglected places until they’re safe and comfortable again.
+In the meantime, Bristol City Council has provided two semi-derelict properties at a peppercorn rent for the project.
+The apprentices will practice their new skills by renovating and refurbishing these neglected places until they’re safe and comfortable again.
 When the homes are ready (in March 2017), they’ll move in, paying rent that’s carefully set to be affordable - giving the young people enough left from their salaries to live on, without relying on benefits.
 We see this as an important first step towards complete independence.

-The students will complete their apprenticeships within 12-18 months, and at the end of this amazing journey they’ll be ready to move on to full-time, permanent jobs.
+The students will complete their apprenticeships within 12-18 months, and at the end of this amazing journey, they’ll be ready to move on to full-time, permanent jobs.